lsxliron/Zahn-Center-Hackathon-Starter-Kit/README.md

 # Development Environment
 ## Introduction
 It is important to have a stable development environment in order to use the development tools efficiently.
-My recommendation is to work with MacOS or any Debian distribution of Linux (eg. Ubuntu).
+My recommendation is to work with MacOS or any Debian distribution of Linux (e.g. Ubuntu).
 If you are working under Microsoft Windows, I recommend you to download [VirtualBox](https://www.virtualbox.org) and the latest version of [Ubuntu](https://www.ubuntu.com/download/desktop) before starting any development.
 If you are working with Linux, you have the Aptitude package manager (apt-get) installed.
 In case you are working with a Mac, I would recommend you to install [HomeBrew](http://brew.sh).
 That way you want need to manually download and install each piece of software.

 ## Installing PIP